 A wide range of ESDA tools, which include brushing and linking as core functionality, have been implemented in GeoVista Studio and the somewhat more accessible Java version, the GeoViz toolkit (which also reads SHP files).
 These focus on the exploration of multivariate datasets, and include the visualization tool known as the parallel coordinate plot, or PCP.
 In the example illustrated in Figure 5‑7 five variables are included: house values, income levels, crimes recorded (residential burglaries and vehicle thefts), open space and the percentage of housing with deficient plumbing.
 Each variable is shown with a [min, max] vertical scale and a linking line that corresponds to the case (census tract).
 Lines are colored according to a user-chosen single variable and classification rule.
 By selecting a single line, such as that shown, the variable values are displayed and all the other visualization windows, such as various forms of maps and graphs, show the selected object highlighted.

 Figure 5‑7 Parallel coordinate plot

 Other visualization facilities of this type include star plots and star plot maps, which show multivariate data as a star of values (Figure 5‑8).

 Figure 5‑8 Star plot

 In this type of chart each variable is plotted in a separate direction, with the length of the star arm being proportional to the variable magnitude.
-Each mapped region will have an individual star plot, which can be mapped as an overlay onto a classified base map to provide a start plot map.
+Each mapped region will have an individual star plot, which can be mapped as an overlay onto a classified base map to provide a star plot map.